gospel-desk/www.logstown.com/2024/lets-be-holy-together/index.md

 ---

 Nothing helps with focus like a deadline, and there's no deadline like death.
-My own is coming closer.
-I'm in quarter three, God willing.
+My own is inching closer.
+Third quarter, God willing.
 Middle age.
-[My dad died](https://singinghome.com/) recently.
+[My dad died](https://singinghome.com/).
 Several friends as well.
 What matters?
 What am I about?

 I received an answer fifteen years ago, a particular phrase that has stuck with